-You know that desktop wallpaper of Mount Fuji, with the fields of purple flowers and azure sky kissing her frozen peak?
-For as long as I can remember, I’ve wanted to stand among those flowers, feeling Fujisan’s magnitude pulse gently before me.
-Some years ago, when I first visited Japan, I might have passed her by bullet train on my way from Tokyo to Osaka.
-But the memory is faint, like a bleached photograph, or a scene from a movie I can’t remember.
+You know that computer wallpaper of Mount Fuji, the one with thick fields of purple flowers and azure sky kissing her white peak?
+As long as he could remember, he’d imagined himself standing in that scene, among those flowers, feeling Fujisan’s magnitude pulse before him.
+Many years before, when he first visited Japan, he might have passed close by her on the train from Tokyo to Osaka.
+But he couldn’t quite remember.

-When I returned to Tokyo three weeks ago, thoughts of realizing my dream surfaced, encouraged, in no small part, by the sleeping volcano herself.
-See how she stalks me; the poster for Mt.
-Fuji day trips next to the check-in desk at my hostel; a few days later, the souvenir fans, postcards and Hokusai prints adornimg the walls of my tatami floored Airbnb room; the huge image of Mt.
-Fuji papered across the wall in the sento (Japanese bath house) beneath which I sit like a potatoe in boiling water, around me Japanese men scrubbing themselves with surgical enthusiasm; and finally, the silk, Fuji boxer shorts, taunting me from the rack in a clothing store (I’m seriously considering breaking my two pairs of underwear rule to get those).
+When he returned to Tokyo three weeks ago, thoughts of actually going to Mt.
+Fuji surfaced; encouraged, in no small part, by the slumbering volcano herself.
+For the first few days she seemed to be stalking him; the poster for Mt.
+Fuji day trips next to the hostel check-in desk; the Fuji fans and Hokusai prints adorning the wall of his little tatami room at Wataru’s house; the huge image of the sleeping volcano papered across the wall in the sento, (Japanese bath house) beneath which he sat, like a potato in boiling water, around him Japanese men rigorously scrubbing themselves.
+Not to forget the silk boxer shorts, imprinted with Fuji’s full majesty, calling to him from the rack of a clothing store.

-Perhaps I’m worried I’ll be disappointed.
-Like the other day, when I tried to re-enact Scarlet Johansson’s walk across the Shibuya Scramble Crossing in the film Lost In Translation.
-It was much better when she did it.
-She did have dinosaurs and a cool, indie soundtrack.
+One afternoon, sitting lazily in the cafe section of a supermarket, he wondered why.
+Perhaps I’ll be disappointed, he thought.
+Like the other day, when he tried to re-enact Scarlet Johansson’s walk across the Shibuya Scramble Crossing (from the film Lost In Translation).
+It was much better when she had done it.

-Or maybe I’ve not gone because she is doing such a good job of coming to me.
-I know what you’re thinking, I’m just too lazy to get on a train and go.
-Probably.
-I’ve always been lazy.
-My film tutor at art college knew I was lazy and told me so.
+Maybe he was just too lazy to get on the train and go.
+He’d always been lazy.
+His film tutor at art college had said so.
 She knew what she was talking about.